rykci/nft/README.md

 #### Pack directory into .car

 Use `npx hardhat pack --dir <PATH>` to pack a directory into a .car file of the same name.
+Optionally, add `--out <PATH>` to specify the path for the output file (defaults to same location as input file).

 #### Pack directory into .zip

 Use `npx hardhat zip --dir <PATH>` to pack a directory into a .zip file of the same name.
+Optionally, add `--out <PATH>` to specify the path for the output file (defaults to same location as input file).

 This method will upload your file(s) to IPFS using read gateway such as https://ipfs.io/ipfs/